HummaNosh/A-Professional-README-Generator/Develop/README.md

 ### Contributions
 <a name ="contributions"> </a>
-sdjosid
+the uni of bham

 ### Tests Information
 <a name ="tests"> </a>
-sdjsod
+in full stack

 # Questions

 Any questions for me?
-Send me a direct email on dksjds.
+Send me a direct email on developer@yahoo.co.uk.
-You can also visit my Github profile here www.github.com/sdsd
+You can also visit my Github profile here www.github.com/hummanosh